Decoupling Vector Data and Index Storage for Space Efficiency

-We evaluate search performance by comparing the overall throughput (in number of queries per second (QPS)) and P99 latency of \sysname against SPANN, DiskANN, and PipeANN.
-We vary the search candidate list size $L_{s}$ from 50 to 500 for DiskANN, PipeANN, and \sysname to obtain 10 accuracy levels, and adjust the number of internal search results in SPANN accordingly within the same range.
-We run 64 concurrent search threads to demonstrate the maximum throughput achievable by each system.
+\para{Exp\#3 (Search throughput).} We evaluate search throughput (QPS) of \sysname against SPANN, DiskANN, and PipeANN, varying the search candidate list size $L_{s}$ from 50 to 500 to obtain 10 accuracy levels for DiskANN and PipeANN (graph-based), and adjusting SPANN's internal result count within the same range.
+We use 64 concurrent search threads to maximize throughput.

-\paragraph{Exp\#2 (Search throughput).} Figures~\ref{fig:search_throughput}(a)-\ref{fig:search_throughput}(c) present the search throughput on the three 100\,M-scale datasets.
-In most settings, \sysname achieves the highest throughput.
-For example, on DecoupleVS100M at 80\% recall@10, \sysname achieves 2.58$\times$ and 2.18$\times$ throughput gains compared to DiskANN and PipeANN, respectively.
-These improvements stem from more efficient cache space utilization and specialized I/O strategies that separate vector data from auxiliary index metadata (\S\ref{subsec:search}).
+Figures~\ref{fig:search_throughput}(a)-\ref{fig:search_throughput}(c) show search throughput on the three 100\,M-scale datasets. \sysname achieves the highest throughput across all baselines at every accuracy level.
+On DecoupleVS100M at recall@10 $=83.1\% \pm 0.1\%$, \sysname achieves 1.88$\times$ and 2.13$\times$ throughput gains over DiskANN and PipeANN, respectively (Figure~\ref{fig:search_throughput}(a)).
+On SIFT100M at recall@10 $= 98.8\% \pm 0.1\%$, \sysname achieves 2.39$\times$ and 1.53$\times$ throughput gains, respectively (Figure~\ref{fig:search_throughput}(b)).
+These improvements stem from higher cache space utilization and the differentiated I/O strategy that removes vector fetching from the critical search path (\S\ref{subsec:search}).